silverbulletmd/silverbullet/website/Sync.md

 SilverBullet now has a sync engine.
-Let’s still consider it _experimental_, but it’s ready for use.
+It’s still early in its development, so somewhat experimental.
+If you decided to use it **make back-ups**.

-The synchronization algorithm implemented is [pretty much this one described here](https://unterwaditzer.net/2016/sync-algorithm.html).
+The synchronization algorithm implemented is [pretty much the one described here](https://unterwaditzer.net/2016/sync-algorithm.html).

 ## Architecture
-You’ll use a single SilverBullet [[Server]] as your central synchronization space, then connect any other instances of SilverBullet (likely primarily [[Mobile]] and [[Desktop]] apps, but could also be other [[Server]] instances) to it.
+To use SilverBullet sync, you’ll use a single SilverBullet [[Server]] as your central synchronization space, then connect any other instances of SilverBullet (likely primarily [[Mobile]] and [[Desktop]] apps, but could also be other [[Server]] instances) to it.
 Each “client” instance keeps track of sync snapshots that it uses to figure out what files have changed where.

 Let’s put this information in a graph, just because we can!